dsanmartim/goodman_ccdreduction/README.md

     slit, gain, rdnoise, CCD ROI, etc).
 The input dir should contain only the following
     frames:

-    1 - BIAS frames
+    - BIAS frames
-    2 - FLAT frames (Flats taken between science exposures during the night will be combined as normal afternoon calibrations)
+    - FLAT frames (Flats taken between science exposures during the night will be combined as normal afternoon calibrations)
-    3. ARC frames   (data from focus sequence will not be reduced)
+    - ARC frames   (data from focus sequence will not be reduced)

-    4. SCIENCE and/or STANDARD frames
+    - SCIENCE and/or STANDARD frames

     # ToDo

     - Consider internal illumination correction

-    Documentations for specific functions of the code can be found directly in the corresponding function.
+    Documentation for specific functions of the code can be found directly in the corresponding function.

     David Sanmartim (dsanmartim at ctio.noao.edu, dsanmartim at gemini.edu) July 2016